StolenColon/docs.getdbt.com/website/docs/docs/cloud/visual-editor.md

 </p>

 :::tip Beta feature
-The <Constant name="visual_editor" /> in <Constant name="cloud" /> provides users with a seamless and visual, drag-and-drop experience inside <Constant name="cloud" />.
+<Constant name="visual_editor" /> in <Constant name="cloud" /> provides users with a seamless and visual, drag-and-drop experience inside <Constant name="cloud" />.
 It's available in private beta for [<Constant name="cloud" /> Enterprise accounts](https://www.getdbt.com/pricing).

 To join the private beta, [register your interest](https://docs.google.com/forms/d/e/1FAIpQLScPjRGyrtgfmdY919Pf3kgqI5E95xxPXz-8JoVruw-L9jVtxg/viewform) or reach out to your account team to begin this process.
 :::

-The <Constant name="visual_editor" /> allows organizations to enjoy the many benefits of code-driven development—such as increased precision, ease of debugging, and ease of validation &mdash; while retaining the flexibility to have different contributors develop wherever they are most comfortable.
+<Constant name="visual_editor" /> allows organizations to enjoy the many benefits of code-driven development—such as increased precision, ease of debugging, and ease of validation &mdash; while retaining the flexibility to have different contributors develop wherever they are most comfortable.
 Users can also take advantage of built-in AI for custom code generation, making it an end-to-end frictionless experience.

 These models compile directly to SQL and are indistinguishable from other <Constant name="dbt" /> models in your projects:
 - Visual models are version-controlled in your backing <Constant name="git" /> provider.